-The Four Seasons Hotel is a gem nestled in a not-so-safe part of town, Laclede’s Landing.
-The lobby is on the 8th floor and also there is the hotel’s main restaurant and sleek bar, Cielo.
-Cielo offers al fresco dining, weather permitting, on the rooftop which gives you a great view of the lovely pool, cool water fountain, and a view of the Gateway Arch in the background.
+The Four Seasons Hotel St. Louis was a gem nestled in a not-so-safe part of town, Laclede’s Landing.
+The lobby was on the 8th floor and that is where the hotel’s main restaurant and sleek bar, Cielo is.
+Cielo offers al fresco dining, weather permitting, on the rooftop which gives you a great view of the lovely swimming pool, water fountain, and a view of the Gateway Arch in the background.
 The food was delicious and the service slow, but thorough.

 The hotel connects to the casino, Lumiere Place, which was sprawling.
 Lumiere Place had hundreds of slot machines.
 We were surprised that you had to be registered and show an ID card to enter the gambling areas.
 A positive was that while gambling, patrons redeem points which can be redeemed for food, hotel rooms, and apparel.
 The casino was incredibly clean and contemporary in feel.
 Eddie and I enjoyed lunch at The Kitchen, which was tasty and affordable.